datastax/dsbulk/manual/connectors/csv/README.md

   Whether the files to read begin with a header line or not.
   Defaults to `false` (no header line).
-  When set to `true`, the first line in every file is discarded, even if the "linesToSkip" setting is set to zero (see below).
+  When set to `true`, the first line in every file is discarded, even if the "skipLines" setting is set to zero (see below).
   However, that line will be used to assign field names to each record, thus allowing mappings by field name such as `{ myFieldName1 = myColumnName1, myFieldName2 = myColumnName2 }`.